About HLA-NC and Local Chapters

 The 2014 NC Walk4Hearing is scheduled for the WakeMed Soccer Park in Cary on Sunday, 19 October, 2014.
 Register to start a team, join a team or as an individual.

-We are currently accepting Local Sponsors.
-In addition to the recognition level provided by the National Walk4Hearing, Local sponsors of the North Carolina Walk4Hearingat the $250 level or above will receive a banner ad (examples at top of the second column of this page) and a right margin icon as in the third column of this page) for a year.
+Sponsorship Opportunities In addition to the recognition level provided by the National Walk4Hearing, Local sponsors of the North Carolina Walk4Hearing will receive a banner ad (examples at top of the second column of this page) and a right margin icon as in the third column of this page) for a year.
+We're accepting National and Local Sponsors now for our 2014 Walk4Hearing.
+Contact the Sponsorship Chair, Ken Alterman. .

-We are also accepting Non-Profits (churches, civic groups, etc) which will form Affiliate Teams and raise funds for the NC Walk4Hearing.
+Alliance Opportunities We are also accepting Non-Profits (churches, civic groups, etc) which will form Affiliate Teams and raise funds for the NC Walk4Hearing.
 These teams will receive recognition on our HLAA-NC web site, and will be awarded a percentage of the funds their team raises under the guidelines that those funds must be used for hearing loss or deafness projects.
+If your non-profit is interested, please email firstname.lastname@example.org.

 For other information, please email